bernardcooke53/cookiecutter-hyperhypermodern-python/docs/guide.md

 [Error codes][mccabe codes] are prefixed by `C` for "complexity".

 The {{ HPC }} limits code complexity to a value of 10.

-(darglint-integration)=

-### darglint

-[darglint] checks that docstring descriptions match function definitions.
-The tool has its own configuration file, named `.darglint`.

-[Error codes][darglint codes] are prefixed by `DAR` for "darglint".

-The {{ HPC }} allows one-line docstrings without function signatures.
-Multi-line docstrings must
-specify the function signatures completely and correctly, using [Google docstring style].

 ### Bandit